heycatch/goshikimori/README.md

-A small library for interacting with shikimori, written in golang.
+A small library for interacting with shikimori, written in golang. \
-The library allows you to search the shikimori database.
+The library allows you to search the shikimori database. \
-Work with API occurs only through OAuth2.
+Work with API occurs only through OAuth2. \
+No dependencies on other libraries.

 ### Install
 ```bash